MH17 families suffer continuing loss and anger | DW | 23.09.2021

 Lidwina Niewold, whose brother Tallander died in the crash at age 22, described how for years afterward she suffered fears that would have previously seemed irrational, such as moving quickly or even going grocery shopping.
 "I was afraid of open spaces, of explosions, assaults, terrorist attacks," she said.
 One of her other brothers, Olduf, spoke of mourning not just Tallander but all the "innocent, beloved people, babies, teenagers, mommies and daddies, grannies and granddads — so many families torn apart, scarred for life."

-Dutch researcher Bertus Jeronimus found people were physically impacted by the MH17 crash even if they had no links to victims.
+Dutch researcher Bertus Jeronimus found people were physically impacted by the crash even if they had no links to victims

 The University of Groningen's Bertus Jeronimus, the project's lead researcher, explained what the team found when analyzing data from 141 subjects who recorded their sentiments three times per day over 30 days, including July 17, 2014.
 Despite the MH17 crash being something that happened "thousands of kilometers, to people we don't know," he said, subjects reported "more negative emotions or that they were more sad, had much less positive emotions … more headaches, more stomach pain, those kind of somatic complaints."

-Back in the courtroom, relatives are expressing another source of frustration: The fact that while they must suffer enduring loss, the four men charged with responsibility for launching what investigators believe was a BUK missile supplied by Russia, are free to enjoy their lives.
+Back in the courtroom, relatives are expressing another source of frustration: The fact that while they must suffer enduring loss, the four men charged with responsibility for launching what investigators believe was a BUK missile supplied by Russia are free to enjoy their lives.
 At least three of them, Russian citizens, are believed to be in Russia and the fourth, a Ukrainian citizen, has appointed defense attorneys to be present but will not attend himself.
-The Kremlin denies involvement and rejects extradition of the accused.
+The Kremlin has denied involvement and rejected extradition of the accused.

 The attorney for relatives of Australian victims Michael and Carol Clancy delivered an angry demand.
 "I want every one of those people — from the person 'just following orders' to those issuing the orders — to be held accountable for the wreckage of our lives," she told the court.
 "I want to know why they thought it was a good idea to shoot and blow to pieces a commercial flight and then deny they did it; I want the Russian president to stop lying and admit that the shooting down of the plane and I want him to tell the Russian people what he has done."